What is TTMT?

 What about Swaps?!

-Talk to Me Tuesday video makers are invited to a yearly swap.
-These swaps are generally organized by Jennifer in November or December to start January/February.
-Ideas and suggestions for future swaps are welcome.
+Talk to Me Tuesday video makers occasionally invited to swap.
+These swaps are generally organized by Jennifer O. Ideas and suggestions for future swaps are welcome.
 TTMTers are more than welcome to swap amongst themselves, too!